cswclui/katacoda-scenarios-1/mstran-005/step02.md

 ```

-**Step 3:** The microservice runs as GraphQL API.
+**Step 3:** The microservice runs as a GraphQL API.
 We can use the GraphQL Playground that the service publishes to work with the API.
-Click the link below to bring up the GraphQL Playground in a web browser.
+Click the link below to bring up the GraphQL Playground in a separate web browser tab.

 https://[[HOST_SUBDOMAIN]]-4000-[[KATACODA_HOST]].environments.katacoda.com/